muratk5n/thirdwave/en/README.md

 ---

-This supersonic stuff is fine and dandy but if there are nuke-powered nuke-armed subs, retaliation after a surprise attack is possible.
-Then it is back to M.A.D.
+This supersonic stuff is fine and dandy but if there are nuke-powered nuke-armed subs in play, retaliation after a surprise attack is still possible.
+Then you are back to M.A.D.

 ---